scality/cloudserver/docs/DOCKER.rst

 ^^^^^^^^^^^^^^

 For stored file data to persist, you must mount Docker volumes for both data and metadata.
-See
-`In Production with a Docker-Hosted CloudServer <in-production-w-a-Docker-hosted-cloudserver>`__
+See :ref:`In Production with a Docker-Hosted CloudServer <in-production-w-a-Docker-hosted-cloudserver>`

 S3BACKEND=mem
 ^^^^^^^^^^^^^